RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 9. Add Application URL in instance control panel
- * Go to Instance controll panel and add application in this format (http://$host:8080)
+ * Go to Instance -> Control Panel and add application in this format (http://$host:8080)

 10. Access wordpress Application by clicking the Appname.
  * Click on More icon on instance control panel -> Click on the Wordpress application name.
 User should be able to see wordpress installation page

 11. Connect to the instance and verify container details are listed
- * Click on SSH icon -> Execute ``sudo docker ps`` command, Container details should be displayed
+ * Click on SSH icon -> Enter the Details and submit , Execute ``sudo docker ps`` command, Container details should be displayed

 **Following video demonstrates the Composite Docker for Wordpress:**